-Age and Oral Health
+Age and Dental Implants Oral Health

 Welcome to our plantation dental office!
 Is tooth loss inevitable in your later years?
 How much should adults be concerned about cavities?
 Here you will find helpful answers to some frequently asked questions about oral health questions you may have as you get older.

-Baby boomers looking for the warning signs of adult-onset diseases may be overlooking key symptoms in their mouth that should signal alarms about their overall health.
+Baby boomers looking for the warning signs of adult-onset diseases may be overlooking key symptoms in their mouths that should signal alarms about their overall health.
 According to a survey commissioned by the Academy of General Dentistry, 63 percent of baby boomers (ages 45-64) with an oral symptom considered to be a key indicator of a more serious health condition, were unaware of the symptom`s link to the condition.
 Boomers` failure to recognize that oral health holds valuable clues could negatively impact their overall health.

 Teeth cavity is the most common worldwide disease.
 About 75% of cavities take place inside fissures in teeth where brushing does not reach food left trapped after eating a meal.
 Saliva and fluoride have no access to remineralize the acidic teeth.